-An independent body, led by First Nations, should be created that is responsible for managing and protecting cultural heritage in Queensland and to assist with resolving disputes in a way that is culturally competent and which avoids having to go to court.

-A body that is led by First Nations could also be responsible for assessing and determining who the right people to speak for Country are.
-Currently, the Cultural Heritage Acts rely on Native Title to determine who should be consulted about cultural heritage.
-Having an independent body that is led by First Nations responsible for determining who should be consulted would ensure that traditional owners with cultural knowledge and responsibility are not excluded from consultation and negotiation, like the Wangan and Jagalingou People have been.
+An independent, First Nations-led body should be created that is responsible for managing and protecting cultural heritage in Queensland and to assist with resolving disputes in a way that is culturally competent and which avoids having to go to court.
+A First Nations-led body could also be responsible for assessing and determining who the right people to speak for Country are.
+Currently, the Cultural Heritage Acts rely on native title to determine who should be consulted about cultural heritage.
+Having an independent, First Nations-led body responsible for determining who should be consulted would ensure that traditional owners with cultural knowledge and responsibility aren't excluded from consultation and negotiation, like the Wangan and Jagalingou People have been.
 This body could also assist with decisions on registering cultural heritage sites under the Act.

-For too long Aboriginal and Torres Strait Islanders have had to rely on non-Indigenous bureaucrats or Ministers to protect their cultural heritage and to make decisions as to who is appropriate to speak for Country, often without cultural competency or sufficient knowledge of the culture to make these decisions.
+For too long Aboriginal and Torres Strait Islanders have had to rely on non-Indigenous bureaucrats or Ministers to protect their cultural heritage and to make decisions as to who is appropriate to speak for Country, often without cultural competency or sufficient knowledge of our culture to make these decisions.

-First Nations need to be empowered to facilitate the protection of Country and the right Traditional Owners to speak for Country by introducing a new independent body in Queensland that is led by First Nations.
+We need First Nations to be empowered to facilitate the protection of Country and the right Traditional Owners to speak for Country by introducing a new First Nations-led, independent body in Queensland.